 Applicants must submit a resume or CV Including date of most recent revision.
 This item is uploaded directly into NursingCAS.

 Included within the application, applicants must submit a 500 word minimum written essay describing the role of a Doctor of Nursing Practice professional in the health care environment, address your specific area of clinical concentration you currently have or are applying for (FNP/PNP/ACNP/ETC), how this DNP prepared specialty will impact health care and health care outcomes and how this degree fits with the applicant’s professional goals.
-Inclusion of references and citations is encouraged.
+This essay should reflect scholarly writing to include a clear, concise flow of ideas; responsiveness to the prompt, and the use of citations as needed.

 A current active unrestricted license to practice nursing in the State of Georgia or eligibility for a Georgia RN license is required.
 Please upload a copy of the license directly into NursingCAS, if available.
 If ineligible for licensure at time of admission, or applicant is or will be a new graduate at the time of admission, proof of an unrestricted GA nursing license is required prior to the end of the first semester.